Planning for Special Needs in Preparedness: A Helpful Guide

 Understanding people's specific needs helps you tailor your plans and actions to address the unique challenges you may face.
 Customizing detailed plans for your specific situation helps ensure everyone's safety and well-being during a crisis.

-• Mobility Issues: People who use wheelchairs or have limited mobility need accessible routes and assistance with evacuation.
-For instance, ensure that ramps are in place and pathways are clear of obstacles.
-Consider practicing evacuation procedures with the person to identify potential challenges and make the necessary adjustments to accommodate their needs.
-Also, plan for people who may suffer injuries during a disaster.
+People who use wheelchairs or have mobility problems may need assistance with evacuation.
+For instance, you should ensure that there are ramps in place and all of the routes into and out of your home are clear of any obstacles.
+Consider practicing evacuation your procedures with the person to identify potential challenges and make the necessary adjustments to accommodate their needs.
+When it comes to mobility issues, you should also, plan for people who may suffer injuries during a disaster.
 How are you going to move someone who may have a broken leg or other physically limiting injury?

-• Sensory Impairments: Individuals who are blind or deaf require tailored communication methods and specific tools.
+Individuals who are blind or deaf require tailored communication methods and specific tools.
 For those who are visually impaired, prepare tactile maps of the home and emergency routes.
-Provide emergency alerts and plans in braille or audio formats.
-For individuals who are deaf, ensure access to visual alarms and have written instructions readily available.
+Help them rehearse the route so they're better prepared to manage it on their own during an emergency.
+You should also provide emergency notifications and plans in braille or audio formats.
+For individuals who are deaf, ensure there are plenty of visual alarms and to have written instructions readily available.

 1. Create a plan that accounts for people with a banged-up knee (or other body part) who might be able to move independently but will do it slower than others.